luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 Considering that splitting the batch in the regular test didn't produce any improvements (see the test a few sections above), this is showing that the batch size does cause problems in the Lua script execution.

 To understand what exactly may be causing this, I edited the Lua script to basically do nothing.
-The Redis calls were commented out.
+The Redis calls were commented out to rule out the possibility of the actual Redis calls being the culprits.
+Running the tests again, the slowness was still seen.

 TODO